How Content Creators are Reshaping Retail

 • Briefs must allow authenticity: Flexible creative direction (honest reviews, demos, or storytelling) outperforms scripted ads.

-• Repurpose content: Authentic influencer content can be reused across retail media, emails, and catalogs, maximizing ROI.
+• Repurpose content: Authentic influencer content can be reused across retail media, emails, and catalogs, maximizing ROI. (see our other post The Importance of Repurposing Creator Content on this topic)

-• Avoid common pitfalls: Don’t overuse the same creators, rely on surface metrics alone, or ignore audience quality and engagement patterns.
+• Avoid common pitfalls: Don’t overuse the same creators, or rely on surface metrics alone, or ignore audience quality and engagement patterns.

 Previous